OreCruncher/DynamicSurroundings/rtd/source/tutorials/acoustic_profiles.rst

 that multiple acoustic profiles will be combined to give a synthetic effect.
 For example, Anvils have a class of "metalcompressed,hardmetal" which causes Dynamic Surroundings to combine the acoustic profiles of "metalcompressed" and "hardmetal".

-Entries that are prefixed with a "#" indicate a complex sound profile.
-For example, "#crop" is a sound profile for crops like Carrots and Potatoes.
-Each of these crops have various growth stages, and each stage has it's own unique sound.
-From a configuration file perspective it is easier to indicate it's a "#crop" rather than creating 7 different entries for each crop.

 ..	list-table:: Builtin Acoustic Profiles
    	:header-rows: 1